 - Source Code (on GitHub): For programmers and others who wish to contribute improving the code or adapting it to a unique context

-We aim to develop an IVI-RA model that captures all aspects of value important to the patient.
-Any feedback you can provide about our IVI-RA model will be considered in modifying the existing version of the model and ensuring that the model becomes even more patient-centered over time.
+We aim to develop models that capture all aspects of value important to the patient.
+This starts with providing input on our disease-specific models, currently available for rheumatoid arthritis and EGFR+ non-small cell lung cancer.
+Any feedback you can provide during public comment periods for our models will be considered in modifying the existing versions and ensuring that the models becomes even more patient-centered over time.
 To learn more and to share your perspective, click here.